bukped/gis/README.md

 ```

 ### Task
+1. Insert it into mongo db provided by lecturer using mongo compass https://www.mongodb.com/products/compass
-1. You might Using google colab to download data and mongo db tools it into your google drive.
+2. You might Using google colab to download data and mongo db tools it into your google drive.
 ```python
 import os
 from google.colab import drive